garageScript/myProxy/README.md

 1. Connect to your server: `ssh root@your-server-ip-address`
   * **AWS Users Only**  Change to root user `sudo su root` and change to home folder `cd ~`
+2. Install Docker on your server, follow the instructions for your OS at the [Docker docs](https://docs.docker.com/engine/install/).
-2. Clone the app: `git clone https://github.com/garageScript/myProxy.git`
+3. Clone the app: `git clone https://github.com/garageScript/myProxy.git`
-3. Go to the MyProxy folder: `cd myProxy`
+4. Go to the MyProxy folder: `cd myProxy`
-4. Run the setup script `./scripts/setup.sh`
+5. Run the setup script `./scripts/setup.sh`
   * Installs `nodeJS` and `npm` if system does not have them.
   * Enables firewall port `3000` (for the admin page UI), `80` and `443`.
   * Installs application dependencies
   * For a complete list of commands the script runs, [look here](https://github.com/garageScript/myProxy/blob/master/scripts/setup.sh)
-5. Run the App: `ADMIN=YOUR_ADMIN_PASSWORD npm run server`
+6. Run the App: `ADMIN=YOUR_ADMIN_PASSWORD npm run server`
   * You can also run the app under your own defined port by setting a `PORT` environment variable
-6. Exit from server `exit`
+7. Exit from server `exit`

 ## Usage